kdiehl/logtrack/README.md

 # ⏰ Tracklog
 [![CI](https://github.com/kdiehl/tracklog/actions/workflows/ci.yml/badge.svg)](https://github.com/kdiehl/tracklog/actions/workflows/ci.yml)

-Time Tracker is a web application designed to help users manage and track their time efficiently.
+Tracklog is a web application designed to help users manage and track their time efficiently.
 This project is built using React, TypeScript, and Dexie for IndexedDB management.

 ## 📋 Table of Contents